hawkilol/RailsA1/README.md

 This application is plataform for interacting with friends with chat messages.

-Deploy - is currently broken due to redis server.
+Deploy - is currently broken due to redis server issues.

 Things you may want to cover: